kokke/tiny-regex-c/README.md

 ### Notable features and omissions
 - Small code and binary size: 500 SLOC, ~3kb binary for x86.
 Statically #define'd memory usage / allocation.
 - No use of dynamic memory allocation (i.e. no calls to `malloc` / `free`).
-- To avoid call-stack exhaustion, iterative searching is preferred over recursive by default (can be changed with a pre-processor flag).
+- To avoid call-stack exhaustion, iterative searching is preferred over recursive by default.
 - No support for capturing groups or named capture: `(^P<name>group)` etc.
 - Thorough testing : [exrex](https://github.com/asciimoo/exrex) is used to randomly generate test-cases from regex patterns, which are fed into the regex code for verification.
 Try `make test` to generate a few thousand tests cases yourself.
 - Provides character length of matches.